If you’re looking for the best Malaga boat trips, you came to the right place!

 What are the best areas to do boat trips in Malaga?

-If you want to rent a boat to see the coastline of Malaga, you have fairly limited options for that in Malaga Marina as it’s used mainly for catamarans, sailboats and bigger cruise ships which dock here.
+If you want to rent a boat to see the coastline of Malaga, you have fairly limited options for that in Malaga Marina as it’s used mainly for catamarans, sailboats and bigger cruise ships that dock here.
 You would have better luck looking at the options at nearby Benalmadena Marina.

 Can I get seasick on catamaran cruises from Malaga?